sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

 Work experience:

 Started testing the Python 3 port by comparing the output of the `dbus-monitor`.
 Made a small fix and completely tested the functionality of the ported version.
-I also worked on developing Python 3 packages for datastore.
+I also worked on making distribution packages so that others could test.

 Link to commit:<br>
  - https://github.com/sugarlabs/sugar-datastore/commit/43aabbc5e1febb40ce053cee74fca06b23d0b601<br>

 **Port Sugar activities to Python 3**<br>
-   Ported sugar activities to Python 3.<br>
+   Ported Sugar activities to Python 3.<br>

 Link to commits:<br>
  - https://github.com/sugarlabs/sin-dientes-activity/commit/0b8e17d5ec77f74723c2491654804662594fc2c9<br>